• Skip to primary navigation

 The right match is crucial

-Reverse mentoring in principle is about juniors mentoring seniors, but there can be more diversity dimensions included in the matching to make it successful and full of learning.
+Reverse mentoring is in principle about juniors mentoring seniors, but there can be more diversity dimensions included in the matching to make it successful and full of learning.
 Look at matching across departments, divisions, gender, and location – consider which dimensions will provide the best match in terms of potential learning.
 Additionally, off-line matching is a must to ensure confidentiality and openness – especially for the mentees (the seniors).
 Off-line is about matching outside of the hierarchical power structure, i.e., a senior manager should not be matched with an employee directly below a direct report of the senior manager.
 That would compromise confidentiality and potentially pose a conflict of interest.

 Address mentee’s fear and distrust